 “Promoters” are those who rated your business as a 9 or a 10.
 These are the customers who are most likely to recommend your business to friends and family.
 “Detractors” are those who rated your business from 1-6.
 Your Net Promoter Score is determined by subtracting “Promoters” from “Detractors”.

 You also have the option to compare your business’s NPS to competitors.
-Though we don’t have the exact survey data on your competitors, we can estimate your competitor’s NPS through publically-available review data.
+We can estimate your competitor’s NPS through publically-available review data.
 Reviews that are ranked 1-3 stars are considered “Detractors”, while 5-star reviews are considered “Promoters”.

 With this data, you can see how your business is doing relative to the competition.
 If you have a higher NPS than your competitors and the industry standard, this is a good sign that your business is doing a great job keeping your customers happy.